RichardDooling/Entertainment_Law/Dealmaking/Dealmaking.md

 ---
 author: Richard Dooling
-title: Entertainment Law
-subtitle: Lawyers For The Talent
+title: Lawyers For The Talent
+subtitle: Entertainment Law
 chapter: Dealmaking
 ---

-# Lawyers For The Talent
+# Doing Deals

 ###### by Richard Dooling

-## Doing Deals

 Dealmaking in the publishing industry has always been a civilized sport with